Emitter Display tab: Particles quicktab

 This quicktab controls the appearance of particles in the editor and of the emitter itself.

-In X-Particles 3.5 you were restricted to a small number of coloured icons for the emitter.
-In X-Particles 4 you can choose any colour for the emitter icon in the viewport.
+You can choose any colour for the emitter icon in the viewport.
 Simply choose the colour from this setting.

 Match System Object Color

-if the emitter is part of a System object hierarchy, you can click this button to set the emitter icon colour to be the same as its parent System object.
+If the emitter is part of a System object hierarchy, you can click this button to set the emitter icon colour to be the same as its parent System object.

 If this is unchecked, no particles will be shown.
 They will still be generated though, so that you can turn them on at any point and have them show on screen.